mateoign/streetview/README.md

 conda env create -f environment.yml conda activate streetwatch
 ```
-I'm not sure why, but on my last run through I found an issue where the dotenv and pillow packages that looks like:
+I'm not sure why, but on my final run through I found an issue where the dotenv and pillow packages fail to install from the environment.yml that looks like:
 ```
 ERROR: Could not find a version that satisfies the requirement torch (from versions: none)
 ERROR: No matching distribution found for torch